emmet-murphy/balor/readme.md

 pip install -e .
 ```

 The generate/generate_dataset.py script converts c++ files to pytorch geometric .pth files, with support for 4 different datasets.
-(TODO: Individual instructions for each dataset)
+Currently we are only releasing the files required to use Balor with the [DB4HLS](https://www.db4hls.inf.usi.ch/) data, while we work on a journal extension detailing our methods for the [ML Contest for Chip Design with HLS](https://www.kaggle.com/competitions/machine-learning-contest-for-high-level-synthesis/leaderboard).

 The train/train.py script trains the GNN encoders and estimators, and performs inference on a validate and test set every 10 epochs.

 ### Graph Compiler

 The "graph_compiler" folder contains all of the code for converting c++ code to graph representations, encoded them in the DOT graph description language from the Graphviz project.
 To compile it, you will need to first build [ROSE](https://github.com/rose-compiler/rose) [0.11.145.3](https://github.com/rose-compiler/rose/commit/102bc598b74b00a657510f763dabbfb18ed8bdb9) with [Boost](https://www.boost.org/) 1.67.0.
+Helpful scripts are available in graph_compiler/build_scripts

 Once built, the wrapper script run_graph_compiler.py allows quick use of the compiler without specifying individual settings.